MoseleyBioinformaticsLab/md_harmonize/doc/guide.rst

 Data
 ~~~~

-The raw data from KEGG and MetaCyc databases can be accessed from this URL.
+The raw data from KEGG and MetaCyc databases can be accessed from this URL: https://doi.org/10.5281/zenodo.7384576

 Basic usage